pelavarre/less-beeps/easter-eggs.md

 4 ) You can press any of of the classic ⌃C ⌃D ⌃Z ⌃\ to quit, you don't have to choose

+5 ) You can press ⌃Q to close ⌃V ⌃V, you can press ⌃V to close ⌃Q ⌃Q

 ## Links

 + [GitHub Repository](https://github.com/pelavarre/less-beeps/blob/main/easter-eggs.md)